Retro-Rewind-Team/RR-Launcher/README.md

 - [DevkitPro](https://devkitpro.org/wiki/Getting_Started), specifically all packages in the `wii-dev` and `ppc-dev` groups.
 - Additional libraries: libcurl (the `install-libs.sh` script can install them for you)

-This project uses a `Makefile` for building the project: running `make` in the root directory will build the project and produce a `RR-Launcher.dol` file, which is the compiled channel that can then be run.
+This project uses a `Makefile` for building the project: running `make` in the root directory will build the project and produce a `RR-Launcher.dol` file.

 ### License